tegan-lamoureux/game-of-go/README.md

 # A Game of Go
 Term project for Fullstack Web Dev @ PSU

-Current repo can be found deployed @ https://fullstack-project-go.herokuapp.com/
+Current commit on master branch can be found automatically deployed @ https://fullstack-project-go.herokuapp.com/

 #### Attributions:
 * Go stone images are licenced under Creative Commons Attribution-ShareAlike 3.0 and were taken from: